Claas: Törökszentmiklós, Hungary

 800 employees work at the Hungarian location Törökszentmiklós, southwest of Budapest.
-It has been part of the CLAAS Group since 1997 and has developed into the competence center for cutterbars and drum mowers.
+It has been part of the CLAAS Group since 1997 and has developed into the competence center for cutter bars and drum mowers.

-Columbus, Indiana and Omaha, Nebraska, USA
+Columbus, Indiana and Omaha, Nebraska, US

-CLAAS machines have been harvesting in North American fields since the 1950s.
+CLAAS machines have been harvesting on North American fields since the 1950s.
 Since the founding of the CLAAS of America (COA) sales company in 1979 and the subsequent laying of the foundation stone in Columbus, Indiana, in 1981, sales have been handled by CLAAS dealers.
-With the growing business in the USA, the spare parts department in Columbus, which is responsible for the entire USA and Canada, has also been greatly expanded.
+With the growing business in the United States, the spare parts department in Columbus, which is responsible for the entire US and Canada, has also been greatly expanded.

 The production company CLAAS Omaha (COL) has been manufacturing LEXION combine harvesters since 1999.
 COL is also jointly responsible for product development of the US machines.
-The plant is located in the largest grain growing areas in the USA and was initially operated in cooperation with Caterpillar – since 2002 fully owned by CLAAS.
+The plant is located in the largest grain growing areas in the US and was initially operated in cooperation with Caterpillar – since 2002 fully owned by CLAAS.
 Today, the LEXION combine harvesters are no longer sold exclusively through Caterpillar dealers, but also through other distribution channels.
 Until 2019 the combines produced in Omaha had a yellow and black paint.
 With the start of the production of the new LEXION model series for the North American market at the factory in Omaha, Nebraska color scheme changed to the typical CLAAS green-white-red.